malva-ot/nomo/README.md

  - The two names have the same number of segments
  - For all *n* from 1 to the count of segments, the string of segment *n* in one name is the same as the string of segment *n* is the other name, according to the rules described in [4.2 String](#42-string)

+It follows that:
+ - Two names composed solely of zero-length segments are the same if and only if they have the same count of segments, and the glyph sets of the names are the same or compatible
+ - Two names that have zero segments are the same if and only if the glyph sets of the names are the same or compatible

-All names have the property of count (the number of constituent segments) and of total length (the sum of the lengths of the constituent segment strings).
+All names have the property of count (the number of constituent segments) and of length (the sum of the lengths of the constituent segments).
 Neither of these properties has any significance within nomo.

-Two names composed solely of zero-length segments are the same if and only if they have the same count of segments, and the glyph sets of the names are the same or compatible.

 ### 4.4 Value

 A value is a compound primitive datum composed of one of the following:

  - **string** - A single [string](#42-string) as defined above
-- **tuple**  - An sequence of values
+ - **tuple**  - A sequence of values
  - **map**    - An unordered set of key-value pairs
  - **null**   - The absence of any value

 The values of a tuple may themselves be string, tuple, map, or null values.

 Within a map, the key of each key-value pair is a string, while the value may be a string, tuple, map, or null.
 The keys within a map must be unique.
 Uniqueness is strictly defined according to the string comparison rules described above (see [4.2 String](#42-string)).

-Values provide broad extensibility to the qualified resource name concept by providing structures that humans may use to express a wide variety of meanings.
+Values provide extensibility to the qualified resource name concept by providing structures that humans may use to express a wide variety of meanings.

 Two values are equal if and only if they are composed from the same or compatible glyph sets, they have the same type (string, tuple, map, or null), and the constituent parts of the value are also equal according the following rules: